 The recruited students participate in a two-day interactive training along with several adults who serve as program mentors.
-The training gives student Ambassadors the motivation and skills to resolve conflicts, defuse incidents, and support isolated and excluded students.
+The training gives student Ambassadors the skills and tools to resolve conflicts, defuse incidents, and support isolated and excluded students.
 After the training, small group meetings of Ambassadors are held every few weeks.
 These meetings, led by the adult mentors, provide time for strengthening skills, support data collection and analysis of Ambassador interventions, and help sustain student and adult commitment to the program.

 - It is a skills-based program that equips students with powerful, nonviolent communication and intervention skills so they can speak up and take effective actions when they see their friends and classmates mistreat others.

-- It equips students to defuse potential incidents in the moment, as opposed to conflict resolution programs that require a structured meeting that might be held hours or even days after an incident occurs.
+- It equips students with skills to defuse potential incidents in the moment, as opposed to conflict resolution programs that require a structured meeting that might be held hours or even days after an incident occurs.